Triangle Criterion: a mixed-state magic criterion with applications in distillation and detection: Discussion

-\prlsection{Discussion} In this work, we have introduced a powerful mixed-state magic criterion and used it to reveal several new properties of multi-qubit magic distillation and detection.
+In this work, we have introduced a powerful mixed-state magic criterion and used it to reveal several new properties of multi-qubit magic distillation and detection.
+We hope that our work will inspire further exploration of mixed-state magic detection and quantification, as well as multi-qubit magic distillation.
+Beyond proposing a new tool for magic detection, our work has a promising conceptual conclusion: although entanglement and magic are two resources with very different mathematical formulations, both admit remarkably simple criteria that capture closely analogous structural properties.
+This parallel may point to a deeper connection between the two prominent quantum resources.
 At the same time, our results raise a number of open questions.
-The most immediate one concerns the proof of Conjecture~\ref{conj:minimal_purity}.
+The most immediate one concerns the proof of Conjecture~\ref{conj:minimal_purity}~\cite{zurel2026basis}.
 In \SM{}~\ref{app:purity}, we rigorously prove that all states with purity less than $\frac{1}{d-1/d}$ must be stabilizer states, with two methods of Pauli decomposition and mutually unbiased bases~\cite{Bengtsson2005ComplementarityPolytope,Zhu2015MUBClifford2Design}.
 We believe that a tighter lower bound can be obtained by generalizing the Pauli-decomposition argument in \SM{}~\ref{app:purity}, where we only use the observation that $I+P$ is a stabilizer mixed state.
 By exploiting more detailed structure of stabilizer states, one may use the identity operator to cancel additional Pauli terms and thereby derive a sharper bound.